Nizhyn: History

 The earliest known references to the location go back to 1147, when it was briefly mentioned as Unenezh.

 In the times of the Polish–Lithuanian Commonwealth, Nizhyn was granted Magdeburg rights (1625) as a self-governing town.
-In 1663 Nizhyn was the place of the Black Council of Ukrainian Cossacks, which elected Bryukhovetsky as the new Hetman of the Zaporizhian Host thus conditionally dividing Ukraine (Cossack Hetmanate) into left-bank Ukraine and right-bank Ukraine.
+In 1663, Nizhyn was the place of the Black Council of Ukrainian Cossacks, which elected Bryukhovetsky as the new Hetman of the Zaporizhian Host thus conditionally dividing Ukraine (Cossack Hetmanate) into Left-bank Ukraine and Right-bank Ukraine.
 It was also the seat of a major Cossack regiment (until 1782).

+In the Cossack Hetmanate, Nizhyn had six voivodes (a Muscovite military position) from 1665 to 1697.
+The voivodes of the city were Ivan Rzhevskiy (1665–1672), Stepan Khruscheov (1672–1673), Prince Vladimir Volkonskiy (1673–1675), Prince Semeon Zvenigorodskiy (1673–1675), Avraam Khitrovo (1689–1692), and Ivan Saveolov Junior (1692–1697).

-Nizhyn was once a major center of Hasidic Judaism and is the site of the Ohel (tomb) of the Hasidic master, Rabbi Dovber Schneuri of Chabad-Lubavitch.
-The city also housed the thriving Greek community, which enjoyed a number of privileges granted by Bohdan Khmelnytsky.
+The city also housed the thriving Greek community, which enjoyed a number of privileges granted by Bohdan Khmelnytsky and Ivan Mazepa.
+During the 17th and 18th centuries Nizhyn was famous for its fair, which took place on Pokrova Day and was the biggest event of this type in the whole Left-bank Ukraine.

 In the 19th century Nizhyn became an uyezd capital of the Chernihiv Governorate and the biggest city in the guberniya.
 In 1805, the Bezborodko Lyceum was established there (today — Nizhyn Gogol State University); its graduates include Nikolai Gogol whose statue graces one of city streets as well as Yevhen Hrebinka among other graduates.
 Nizhyn has also long been noted for its famous cucumbers.

 During World War II, Nizhyn was occupied by the German Army from 13 September 1941 to 15 September 1943.

 Jewish population

+Nizhyn was once a major center of Hasidic Judaism and is the site of the Ohel (tomb) of the Hasidic master, Rabbi Dovber Schneuri of Chabad-Lubavitch.
 Jews first settled in Nizhyn at the beginning of the 19th century after the partition of Poland.
-The town grew to become a center for the Chabad Hasidim of Ukraine.
-Dovber Schneuri, the second Chabad rebbe, is buried here.
 By 1847, 1,299 Jews had registered as residents.
 In 1897, 24% of the population, or 7,361 residents, were Jewish.

 A wave of pogroms severely affected the Jewish population in 1881 and 1905.
 One group of emigrants settled in Philadelphia and founded the Neziner Congregation in 1896.

 During their retreat from the Germans in the spring of 1918, the Red Army carried out additional pogroms.
-During World War II, the region was occupied by Germany, who murdered all Jews in the area.
+During World War II, the region was occupied by German Army, who murdered all Jews in the area.
 Only those who escaped survived.

 In 1959, 1,400 Jews lived in Nizhyn, about 3% of the town's population.
 In 2005, Nizhyn population reached 80,000.
 Only about 300 Jewish families lived in the city.

 Aircraft crash

 In July 1969 two Tupolev Tu-22 aircraft from the nearby air base collided in mid-air.
-The crew ejected and the plane flew on unpiloted for 52 minutes, threatening the city of Nizhyn before crashing 0.5 km from the city's railway station.
+The crew ejected and the plane flew on unpiloted for 52 minutes, threatening the city of Nizhyn before crashing 0.5 km (0.31 miles) from the city's railway station.